sanneduinkerx/Movie-Guessr/README.md

 ![](https://user-images.githubusercontent.com/60745348/114559308-e148a400-9c6b-11eb-8da2-5780674a3610.png)

+**Note**: I will make this a digital version, with colors + functions on the server side to show which functions are used.
+And later a database if i use one.

 ## API 🍿
 The API i use within this project is from [The MovieDB](https://developers.themoviedb.org/3/getting-started/introduction).
 This API has a wide range of get methodes to get data.
 You can request methodes from movies, tv shows, tv seasons or people.
 I chose to get requests from movies.
 The MovieDB has different GET methodes to use, for example: